Two-photon amplitude interferometry for precision astrometry: Motivation for precision relative astrometry

-\textbf{Precision parallax and cosmic distance ladder}: there is presently a tension in determination of the expansion rate of the Universe, also known as Hubble parameter H0, between those based on distance ladder and those based on indirect extrapolation from higher redshift measurements of Baryonic Acoustic Oscillations and Cosmic Microwave Background.
+\textbf{Precision parallax and cosmic distance ladder}: There is presently a tension in determination of the present-day expansion rate of the Universe, also known as the Hubble parameter $H_{0}$, between those based on distance ladder in the local Universe and those based on indirect extrapolation from higher redshift measurements of Baryonic Acoustic Oscillations and Cosmic Microwave Background.
 The distance ladder method uses a set of probes to bootstrap distance calibration from local measurements to cosmological distances.
 Parallaxes are used to calibrate distance to the Cepheid variable stars, which have a fixed period-luminosity relation.
-Cepheid calibration is then transferred from our own galaxy to other galaxies where supernovae Type Ia are observed, and supernovae Type Ia in somewhat more distant galaxies are then used for H0 measurement \cite{Ash1967, Linden2009}.
+Cepheid calibration is then transferred from our own galaxy to other galaxies where supernovae Type Ia are observed, and supernovae Type Ia in somewhat more distant galaxies are then used for $H_{0}$ measurement~\cite{Ash1967, Linden2009}.

 Naturally, however, errors in any one step affect the entire ladder.
 Direct parallax measurements are systematically very robust, but are necessarily limited by the achievable astrometric precision.
-The most sensitive astrometric data with precision of few dozens microarcsec is provided by the recent Gaia space mission [3].
+The most sensitive astrometric data with precision of few dozen microarcsec is provided by the recent GAIA space mission~\cite{Katz2019, Lindegren2021, Groenewegen2021}.
 The use of Cepheids as standard candles in the distance ladder is complicated by a number of systematic uncertainties in their period-luminosity dependence.
-An improvement in the astrometric precision by several orders of magnitude proposed here should allow us to completely sidestep the Cepheids and use parallax directly on galaxies with supernovae Type Ia, providing a landmark advance in H0 measurements.
-In practice this will be done by measuring the fringe changes from a pair of nearby objects composed of a “background object” such as a distant quasar that is essentially fixed on the celestical sphere and a “foreground” object that is subject to parallactic correction as the Earth orbits the sun.
+An improvement in the astrometric precision, possibly by several orders of magnitude, as proposed here could allow us to completely sidestep the Cepheids and use parallax directly on galaxies with supernovae Type Ia, providing a landmark advance in $H_{0}$ measurements.
+In practice this will be done by measuring the fringe changes from a pair of objects composed of a “background object” such as a distant quasar that is essentially fixed on the celestical sphere and a “foreground” object that is subject to parallactic correction as the Earth orbits the sun.